mr1hm/laravel-1/README.md

 Once a request triggers a `route`, the `route` will call a method within the `UsersApiController`.
 - GET requests will simply call the all() method from the `Users` model and return the data that exists in the database.
 - A POST request to create a new user will validate required fields, as well as make sure the email provided is unique, and then create a new user instance as defined by the `Users` model.
 - A POST request to update an existing user will validate that the value(s) for the provided fields are strings and that the email (if provided) is unique.
-It will then update the specific User's fields and save it to the database.
+It will then update the specific User's field(s) and save it to the database.

 #### `GET /api/users`